News & Events

 It's here!

-The inaugural edition of Historic Brass Today, an all-new publication of the Historic Brass Society to be published two times a year, bringing you news items from the historic brass community around the globe, articles on a wide variety of topics, interviews, instrument reports, reviews, and even a cartoon!
+The inaugural edition of Historic Brass Today, an all-new publication of the Historic Brass Society was published twice per year between 2021 and 2024 when publication was suspended.
+It offered news items from the historic brass community around the globe, articles on a wide variety of topics, interviews, instrument reports, reviews, and other content.

 Calling for Submissions to Our Social Media Accounts